Students Begin #MyLastShot Campaign To Ask Images Of Their Death To Be Shared If Killed By Gun Violence

-Students at Columbine High School, the Colorado school made infamous for the mass shooting that occurred there in 1999, have started a campaign called #MyLastShot which aims to combat gun violence by encouraging that photos of their deaths be shared if ever they are the victims of it, CNN reports.
+Students at Columbine High School, the Colorado school made infamous for the mass shooting that occurred there in 1999, have started a campaign called #MyLastShot, which aims to combat gun violence by encouraging that photos of their deaths be shared if ever they are the victims of it, CNN reports.

 The campaign directs students to affix a sticker to their ID cards or cell phones that expresses their wishes for photos of their dead bodies to be publicized in the hope that the doubtlessly traumatizing images will drive home the horrors of gun violence and ultimately create policy changes as a result.